 The UFT Course Program has collaborated with Touro College to offer three master’s programs leading to Master of Science in Education and Special Education or Master of Science in Special Education.
 All of these programs have been approved by the Department of Education.

-While you are taking courses through the UFT Teacher Center, your Touro adviser is Jennifer Malagoli.
-Appointments can be arranged through email.
+While you are taking courses through the UFT Teacher Center, your Touro adviser is Dr. Yuriy Karpov.
+For an appointment, email Jennifer Malagoli.

 MASTER OF SCIENCE IN EDUCATION AND SPECIAL EDUCATION